-The Axa website says that the dash cam must be 'permanently fitted' in your car.
+The Axa recommend that the dash cam be 'permanently fitted' in your car.
 This means that it must record the road ahead on every journey you take.

-Swiftcover – 10% off, or 12.5% with a Nextbase dash cam
+Swiftcover – 12.5% off for new customers with a Nextbase dash cam

-The dash cam needs to record every journey you take, you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident).
+The dash cam needs to record every journey you take and you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident).

 Adrian Flux – up to 15% off with a dash cam

-It's a lesser-known insurer, but Adrian Flux offers the most generous dash cam discount for drivers – up to 15% off.
-It's available to both renewing and first-time customers.
-It also claims that the provision of dash cam footage can help speed up the claims process.
+It's a lesser-known insurer, but Adrian Flux offers one of the most generous dash cam discount for drivers – up to 15% off.
+It's available to both renewing and first-time customers and can be applied to a range of specialist policies.

 The main condition for this discount is that the dash cam you use has to be one of the models listed on its website.
 It's quite extensive – see it here.

-Sure Thing! - 20% off with a Nextbase dash cam
+Sure Thing! - 25% off with a Nextbase dash cam

 Sure Thing! offer two separate dash cam deals.
 Its 25% discount for customers who own a Nextbase dash cam is the best on our list, although you will need to call Sure Thing! to apply for it.